OpenBeta/openbeta-graphql/README.md

 ### What is this?

-OpenBeta Graph API allows other applications to access the [climbing route catalog](https://github.com/OpenBeta/opentacos-content) using any standard GraphQL clients.
+OpenBeta Graph API allows other applications to access the [OpenBeta climbing database](https://openbeta.io) using any standard GraphQL clients.

 **Endpoint**:
 - Production: https://api.openbeta.io